BharatKalluri/lyricfetcher/readme.md

 to retrive the lyrics of berzerk from lyrics wikia.
 Try it Out!

-There are 2 sources as of now
+There are the following sources as of now
 + lyricswikia
 + MetroLyrics
 + Genius